OisinA/JFODACalculator/tokenizer/README.md

 ## Running

-To run the tokenizer, an input file called `test.txt` is required, which contains an arithmetical expression on the first line.
+To run the tokenizer, an input file called `input.txt` is required, which contains an arithmetical expression on the first line.
-The input file has been included in this directory.
+The input file has been included in this directory, but if it does not exist on the user's machine, an input file is created.

 Then to compile the code: `gcc main.c`

 To execute: `./a.out`

-### Output
+#### Output
 Output: Tokens are added to an array as they are identified.
 This array is then written to a binary file called `tokens.bin`.

+#### Run Tests
+To run tests, make sure you have CTAP installed and then run:

+`gcc -o test.t tests.c tokenizer.c io.c token_readwrite.c`

+Then:

+`prove ./*.t`